Prometheus Bios

 Joshua Chism, Tenor

-Joshua Chism (b.
-1987) is currently the Associate Director of Choral Studies and Coordinator of Music Education at Whitworth University in Spokane, Washington.
-Joshua advises music education students, teaches choral music education and music history courses, and conducts the Forest Treble Choir.
-He also is the founder of the Whitworth Community Chorale, a 150-voice ensemble of students, faculty, staff, alumni, and community members.
-Joshua is the Conductor and Artistic Director for Chorale Coeur d’Alene, a regional choral arts society based in Idaho.
+Joshua Chism is an Associate Professor and the Director of Choral Activities at Oklahoma Baptist University in Shawnee, OK.
+There Joshua advises music students; teaches private voice, Diction, and Vocal Pedagogy courses; and conducts the OBU Chorale and Bisonette Glee Club.
+Joshua is the Conductor and Artistic Director for Chorale Coeur d’Alene, a 100-voice regional choral arts society based in Idaho.
 Founded in 2001, Chorale CdA’s mission is to promote excellence in choral artistry, engage the local community through creative collaboration initiatives, and support music education through targeted programming.
-He currently serves as the Director of Traditional Worship at Whitworth Church where he conducts the adult choir and handbell choir.
+He also serves as the Minister of Music at Meadowood Baptist Church where he conducts the adult worship choir and orchestra.
 He has served as director and minister of music in churches since Fall 2012.
-Beginning in the Fall 2024, Joshua will serve as the Director of Choral Activities at Oklahoma Baptist University in Shawnee, OK.

 Joshua holds a PhD in Music Education with an emphasis in Conducting and Choral Pedagogy from the University of Oklahoma in Norman (2022).
 He earned an MM in Choral Conducting from the University of Missouri–Columbia, graduating in 2019.
 Joshua holds Bachelor of Music Education degree and a Bachelor of Music Composition degree from Missouri State University in Springfield, where he graduated Summa Cum Laude in 2010.
 Additionally, he holds Kodály Level I, II, and III certification.